rgbalex/servers-acc_config/README.md

 > [!NOTE]
 > Sometimes, the all important `RegisterToLobby succeeded` line seems to arrive 30-60 seconds late.
 Please be patient but do wait for it as without it the server will not be responsive in ACC

-> [!IMPORTANT]
+> [!TIP]
-> Please make sure to run `iptables -I INPUT -j ACCEPT` on the instance first to allow all traffic in.
+> ~~Please make sure to run `iptables -I INPUT -j ACCEPT` on the instance first to allow all traffic in.~~
-> If you are comforable using `sudo iptables -S` and checking properly, then please make more advanced rules.
+> ~~If you are comforable using `sudo iptables -S` and checking properly, then please make more advanced rules.~~
+>
+> This has been added to the startup script and is not important anymore.
+However, feel free to make your own edits if you deem it necessary.
 > See https://www.reddit.com/r/oraclecloud/comments/q2iv2h/eli5_how_to_forward_ports_on_oracle_cloud/ for more
 > See https://steamcommunity.com/app/805550/discussions/0/2946998508797770826/ for more